 Every year we delight at seeing and smelling the irresistible daffodils we come across.
 However, every time we let ourselves get carried away and walk amongst them, we end up doing more harm than good.
 That’s why we’ve created a self-guided walking leaflet for you to enjoy the daffodils from hard standing paths.
 You can pick these up free of charge from the information centre.

-We have an array of varieties that will flower at different times, from February until the end of April.
-Meaning you can visit multiple times throughout the season and be able to enjoy different flowers each time.
+We have an array of varieties that will flower at different times, from February until the end of April, meaning you can visit multiple times throughout the season and enjoy different flowers each time.

 The conquest for gold

 Gold has long been associated with wealth, status, power and achievement.
 Archaeological evidence of the metal being used in sacred objects, such as ritual cups, weaponry and jewellery has underlined its importance to ancient civilizations throughout history.

 But why, more so than any other precious metal, has gold gripped man for millennia?
 Theories suggest its shining resemblance and radiance to the most powerful force in nature, the Sun, has the power to dazzle all who come into contact with it.
 Lord William Waldorf Astor being no exception.

 Cliveden’s gilded gates and grilles